WayneLaMooper/FullStackOpenExercises/part0/NewNoteDiagram.md

     server-->>browser: HTML document
     deactivate server

-    Note right of browser: Because the browser received /notes as the redirect URL address, it will send a GET request to /notes and refresh the page with the response.
+    Note right of browser: Because the browser received /notes as the redirect URL address, <br/> it will send a GET request to /notes and refresh the page with the responding HTML document.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server
     server-->>browser: the css file
     deactivate server

+    Note right of browser: The browser will now sequentially go through the HTML document from top to bottom, <br/> and perform a GET request for any additionally necessary addresses starting with      /main.css

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js
     activate server